Formerly an economics and humanities student at UCLA, Oe Kaori is now an intern for the United Nations.

 Skilled labor has helped Vietnam move into the production of increasingly sophisticated goods, but the country's chief economist, Nguyen Phu Trong Thi, worries about the ever-rising costs of education, health care, and other social services.
 Vietnamese officials say they are determined to avoid a repeat of the economic collapse of the late 1990s and early 2000s.
 "To develop strategies to improve communities, we work with the Poverty Reduction Policies Project to find sustainable solutions," says Nguyen.

 An export-oriented economy has enabled Vietnam to escape poverty, but it also means that the economy can easily be affected by the global economic situation.
 Vietnam is one of many developing countries that has been successful in the export market for handicrafts.

-Recent growth has been driven by migrant workers, increasingly women working in neighboring Asian countries, while Vietnamese students from abroad have settled in countries where they have graduated from university.
+Recent growth has been driven by migrant workers, increasingly women working in neighboring Asian countries, while Vietnamese students from abroad have settled in the countries where they graduated from university.
 Vietnam's international migration flows will continue to be affected, and the Tribunal's decision will certainly not benefit Vietnam.
-Vietnamese goods imported by adherence to the rules of the non-market economy.

 The export values of Vietnamese crafts have risen by around 0.225 percent, which will lead to an increase in the export value of the country's goods and services to China of around 1,000 percent.
 We see that the gap in economic development between the two countries would be seen as an advantage for the exchange of goods, and exports that would have been encouraged and promoted would have been made.
 This variable in Vietnam's GDP has had a positive effect, but it has also had a negative effect on goods exports to the United States and China.